 The other client machines execute the child jobs in parallel and write the output images to the shared folder.

 The job is finished.

-When all of the jobs complete, the final rendered images appear in the shared folder.
-The artist can view the rendered images and re-submit the child jobs for any frames that have failed.
-If changes to the scene are made, then the artist can re-submit the entire render job.
+When all tasks are complete, the final rendered images appear in the shared folder.
+The artist can view the rendered images and re-submit the child jobs for any failed frames.
+If scene changes are made, then the artist can re-submit the entire render job.

-The HQueue Clients do require licenses in order to run Houdini jobs.
+The HQueue clients do require licenses to run Houdini jobs.
 Houdini simulation jobs and IFD generation jobs require Houdini Engine (or equivalent, i.e. Houdini FX) licenses.
 Mantra render jobs require Render licenses.
+Karma render jobs require Karma licenses.
 All other render jobs that cook .hip files require Houdini Engine (or equivalent) licenses.